Patrons of Exeter College

 Michael Caines MBE

-Michael Caines is one of Britain's most acclaimed chefs.
+Michael Caines is one of Britain’s most acclaimed chefs.
 At Gidleigh Park, where he was at the helm for 21 years, he earned and held two Michelin stars serving distinctive modern European cuisine utilising the finest local and regional produce and ingredients.
-Amongst numerous other accolades, Michael has cooked in 10 Downing Street for the Prime Minister, was awarded AA Chef's Chef of the Year in 2007, and received an MBE in 2006 for services to the hospitality industry.
-He is now in the process of creating Lympstone Manor, his own country house hotel, restaurant and vineyard in a Grade II listed Georgian mansion overlooking the Exe estuary, due to open in Spring 2017.
+Amongst numerous other accolades, Michael has cooked in 10 Downing Street for the Prime Minister, was awarded AA Chef’s Chef of the Year in 2007, and received an MBE in 2006 for services to the hospitality industry.
+He now helms Lympstone Manor, his own country house hotel, restaurant and vineyard in a Grade II listed Georgian mansion overlooking the Exe estuary.

 Michael was born in Exeter in 1969 and adopted into a large and loving family.
 He gained his passion for food from his mother who he used to enjoy helping in the kitchen.
 He attended Exeter Catering College where his precocious talent was already evident, earning him the accolade ‘Student of the Year’ in 1987.
 He subsequently spent a year and a half at the Grosvenor House Hotel, Park Lane in London, before embarking on three influential years under his mentor Raymond Blanc at Le Manoir aux Quat’Saisons in Oxfordshire.
 From here he moved to France for a further formative period of training, honing his profession under the guidance of such superstars chefs as the late Bernard Loiseau in Saulieu and Joël Robuchon in Paris.